vikas9087/Bilevel-Optimization-Emissions/README.md

 Use `Data Visualization.ipynb` for the visualzation & summary of the results obtained from the models.
 For any further queries please contact me.

+## Related Resources:
+* This model is a work of Masters' thesis titled 'Bilevel and Multi-objective Optimization of Electricity Price Setting with Carbon Emission Consideration'.
+To read [click here](https://tigerprints.clemson.edu/cgi/viewcontent.cgi?article=4393&context=all_theses)
 ## Note:
 I have written this python code as a novice and it can be improved or made efficient to some extent.